 Photos 1-2 were taken by Nhu Nguyen.
 Photo 1 is of seeds (some germinating) and ready to be planted and photo 2 shows seedlings after just 2.5 months from the seeds in photo 1.
 Photo 3 shows a bulb blooming for the first time grown by Doug Westfall.

 This summer I lit a fire over my Haemanthus sanguineus.
 Using Dioscorea elephantipes, old Haemanthus leaves and bit of orchard grass, for a few minutes a day for about a week.
 After ten years of two leaves - beautiful, foot 'round leaves, it finally bloomed.
 It's planted in a 16" terracotta, gravel, sand, pine bark with coir, worm casting dressing each season before growth.
 The leaves remain viable each year from September/October through April/May.
 I keep it completely dry in summer, when dormant.
-Photograph by Michael Loos, Interlaken, NY.
+Photograph and text by Michael Loos, Interlaken, NY.